david-nemirovsky/dsii_hw1/HW1.md

 mse_lasso = mean((lasso_pred - test_df$Solubility)^2)
 ```

-  - Therefore, the MSE of this ridge regression model, using
+  - Therefore, the MSE of this lasso regression model, using
     \(\lambda_{min}\) with 119 predictors, is **0.4949**.

 <!-- end list -->